SOC 1 Type 2 Compliance Audit FAQ

 What does SOC 1 Mean?

-SOC 1 Type 2 compliance report provides for operating effectiveness of controls over a period such as 6 months or 12 months in contrast to certifications such as ISO/IEC 27001 that provides a certificate which is valid for 3 years.
+SOC 1 Type 2 compliance report provides for operating effectiveness of controls over a period minimum 6 months or maximum 12 months in contrast to certifications such as ISO/IEC 27001 that provides a certificate which is valid for 3 years.
 For missing periods or periods immediately after the report, some User Entities or User Auditors may insist on a SOC Bridge Letter.

 SOC 1 Report Comprise of?